macizo-hook/rippleshowhouse/README.md

 # rippleshowhouse
-A tip web app integrated with the XRP Ledger
+A tip web app integrated with the XRP Ledger.
+For now.